Skip to content

 SCHOOL PROPERTY AND MATERIALS

 Textbooks, library books, Chromebooks, planners, and other school materials, are furnished without charge to the students.
 Students are expected to take care of school property.
-Students will be expected to pay for materials that are lost, damaged beyond repair, or unusable.
+Families are expected to pay for materials that are lost, damaged beyond repair, or unusable.

 SAFE SCHOOL POLICY